Korsak-ek/rsschool-cv/cv.md

 ## __About me__:

 ISTQB certified QA engineer with 2 years of experience in a manual testing environment.
-Passionate about quality.
 Skilled in discovering defects and ensuring client expectations are met with high-quality software solutions.
 Can easily collaborate with a wide range of stakeholders to accomplish milestones.
 Inquisitive and eager to work in the tech industry.
 Interested in growing professionally.